Sajjad Hussain (composer): Death and legacy

 Sajjad Hussain lived in the Natalwala Building at Mahim, Mumbai, India in the last years of his life.
 He had five sons and one daughter.
 All five of his sons (Mustafa, Yusuf, Noor Mohammad, Nasir Ahmmad and Abdul Karim) went on to become musicians.
 Sajjad Hussain died on 21 July 1995 in oblivion: Khayyam and Pankaj Udhas were the only notable film personalities to attend his funeral.

-It is a widely considered view of Sajjad Hussain in India that this music maestro, though had a bad temper and was a perfectionist, had a profound understanding of film song lyrics, instrumentation, classical music and the voice quality of his singers.
-He had learned and mastered these instruments - violin, veena, jaltarang, flute, piano, banjo, accordion, Hawaiian and Spanish guitar, sitar, clarinet, harp and mandolin.
-For one person to learn and master all these instruments is saying a lot for that individual.
+Sajjad Hussain is considered in India to have had a strong understanding of film song lyrics, instrumentation, classical music and the voice quality of his singers.
+He had learned and mastered numerous instruments, namely violin, veena, jaltarang, flute, piano, banjo, accordion, Hawaiian and Spanish guitar, sitar, clarinet, harp and mandolin.
 Veteran music director Naushad is quoted as saying, "He (Sajjad Hussain) was an extremely talented man, very knowledgeable about music, but his temperament was his undoing."

 Another highly respected music director Anil Biswas once observed, "By all standards Sajjad Hussain was an original, a genius music director, different from all others and each of his musical composition carried most difficult notations, which he himself used to create and took utmost pleasure out of it."